Why is corporate governance important for investors?

 There have been many examples of poor corporate behaviour in Australia, and too often, investors and the wider community have borne the consequences.

-ACSI has been a standard-bearer of this message for some time, highlighting the importance of corporate governance and appropriate management of ESG issues– to reputation, profitability, sustainability and social licence to operate.
+ACSI has been at the forefront in highlighting the evidence-based importance of corporate governance and ESG issues to reputation, profitability, sustainability and social licence to operate.

-At ACSI, the key areas of corporate governance focus include board composition and accountability, executive remuneration and capital raising practices.
+Our areas of focus on corporate governance include board composition and accountability, executive remuneration and capital raising practices.

 How do we engage on corporate governance?

-ACSI’s Governance Guidelines set out a clear statement of our members’ expectations about the governance practices of the companies in which they invest.
+ACSI’s Governance Guidelines clearly outline our members’ expectations about the governance practices of the companies in which they invest.